Žarko Soldo

 Žarko Soldo (Жарко Солдо; 14 April 1953 – 12 March 2011) was a Serbian football manager and player.

 Playing career

-Soldo spent his entire career at his hometown club Proleter Zrenjanin.
-He made over 250 league appearances for the side between the early 1970s and mid-1980s, mainly in the Yugoslav Second League.
+Soldo spent his entire playing career at his hometown club Proleter Zrenjanin, making over 250 league appearances for the side between the early 1970s and late 1980s, mainly in the Yugoslav Second League.

 Managerial career

-After hanging up his boots, Soldo was manager of numerous clubs in his homeland, including two spells at Serbian SuperLiga sides Hajduk Kula and Banat Zrenjanin.
+After hanging up his boots, Soldo started his managerial career at Proleter Zrenjanin in the First League of FR Yugoslavia.
+He later served as manager of numerous clubs in his homeland, including two spells at Serbian SuperLiga sides Hajduk Kula and Banat Zrenjanin.

 Death

 On 12 March 2011, while serving as manager of Timok, Soldo died during a friendly match due to heart attack at the age of 57.